-Crestview Attorney for DUI with Serious Bodily Injury
+Crestview Attorneys for DUI with Serious Bodily Injury

 We hear about accidents happening from drunk driving or buzzed driving all the time.
 Like most people, you probably never imagined that you would get into an accident after going out.
 If you got behind the wheel and had an accident after having a few drinks, and someone got seriously injured, you will likely be charged with DUI with Serious Bodily Injury.
 It is very important that you take steps now to protect your legal rights and your future.

 My name is Tim Flaherty.
 Since 2001, I have practiced in Crestview as a criminal defense attorney.
 Brandy Merrifield is my partner.
-Criminal & DUI defense have always been my only areas of practice.
+Criminal & DUI defense have always been our only areas of practice.
 Whether you have been arrested, or you are under investigation, call Flaherty Defense Firm at (850) 398-8098.
 As Crestview DUI with serious bodily injury defense attorneys, we can give you advice, right away, that could greatly help your case.

 Advice for someone suspected of DUI with Serious Bodily Injury in Crestview

 The first piece of advice we will give you if you were involved in an accident where someone was seriously injured is DO NOT TALK TO THE POLICE.
 Do not agree to answer ANY questions without your attorney.
 The police can and will use anything you say against you in court.

 The second piece of advice we will give you is do not volunteer to provide samples of your breath, urine, or blood.
 The police may have the legal authority to take your blood without your consent, but that doesn’t mean you have to voluntarily agree to it.
-I am NOT suggesting that you resist the police in any way; I am merely advising you not to volunteer to give them incriminating evidence.
+We are NOT suggesting that you resist the police in any way; we are merely advising you not to volunteer to give them incriminating evidence.

 What are the elements the State must prove for a charge of DUI with Serious Bodily Injury?